Cedrik98/FACT_Group_19/README.md

 ## Local setup
 Instructions for installing dependencies.

-Make sure you are using python 3.8.17, [pyenv](https://github.com/pyenv/pyenv) can be used to manage python versions.
+Make sure you are using Python 3.8.17, [pyenv](https://github.com/pyenv/pyenv) can be used to manage Python versions.

 Make a virtual environment.
 ```